roboman2444/unitsphere/README.md

 So basically I (roboman2444) needed a bunch of points on a unit sphere for some glsl stuff.
 I couldn't find any generators online, so i quickly slapped a tiny one together.
 I later edited it and made it more user friendly.
+It can output in vec3 format, and a readable, gnuplotable tab and newline seperated format.

-Usage: ./sphere SAMPLES where SAMPLES is an integer greater than 0
+Usage: ./sphere SAMPLES where SAMPLES is an integer.
+If SAMPLES is negative, then output will be tab and newline seperated.
+If SAMPLES is positive, then output will be in vec3(x,y,z), format.

 COMPILING
 =========